MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-authentication-types.md

 - Enables single sign-on (SSO) features, allowing an application to access multiple secured resources.
 - Facilitates connections between cloud computing resources and users, decreasing the need for users to re-authenticate.

-Notice that user's authentication is performed by a channel using an identity provider specific to the channel.
+Notice that channels provide their own, separate user authentication to let a user sign in to the channel.
 For more information, see [Identity providers](bot-builder-concept-identity-providers.md).

 > [!NOTE]
 > The token issued during **Bot authentication** is not the same token issued during **User authentication**.
 The first is used to establish secure communication between a bot, channels and, ultimately, client applications.
 The second is used to authorize the bot to access secured resource on behalf of the user.